vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 When you run the `educates create-cluster` command to create the local Kubernetes cluster, it will also deploy an image registry to your local docker environment.
 This is used for storing workshop content files and custom workshop base images.
 The Educates command line tool can be used to publish the workshop content files to this image registry.

 If you want to use the registry to store other images, you should tag your images with the registry host/port of `localhost:5001`, then push the image to the registry.
 If you want to pull images from the registry in deployments created in the Kubernetes cluster, you should use the registry host/port of `registry.default.svc.cluster.local` in the deployment resources created inside of the Kubernetes cluster.
+Within a workshop definition this can be referred to using the ``$(image_repository)`` variable reference.

 So that the same host name is used on the local machine as in the cluster, you could if you want create an entry in the `/etc/hosts` file of you local machine for `registry.default.svc.cluster.local` which maps to `127.0.0.1`.